AzizAmaanAhmed887/EJSDir/README.md

 ## Features
 - **Express.js**: Handles routing and middleware, providing a robust web server framework.
 - **EJS Templates**: Allows dynamic rendering of HTML content with embedded JavaScript.
+- **Static File Serving**: Serves static files such as CSS, JavaScript, and images to enhance web page functionality and design.

 ## Project Structure
 The project is organized as follows:
 - **`.idea/`**: IDE-specific settings (not relevant to the application's functionality).
 - **`node_modules/`**: Contains installed dependencies from npm.
 - **`views/`**: Directory housing EJS template files for rendering pages.
     - `home.ejs`: Template for the homepage.
     - `rolldice.ejs`: Template for displaying results of a dice roll.
+- **`public/`**: Directory containing static files like CSS, JavaScript, and images.
 - **`desktop.ini`**: A system file (can be ignored).
 - **`index.js`**: The entry point of the application, containing server setup, routes, and logic.
 - **`package.json`**: Manages project dependencies and metadata.